 The competence model should further serve as a source of inspiration for organisers of youth worker training.
 It will help them pinpoint what competence areas to consider when designing the curricula for such training courses.
-Within the Erasmus+: Youth in Action programme, this competence model serves as a reference document for National Agencies and beneficiaries of the Erasmus+ programme who offer youth worker training.
+Within the Erasmus+ and European Solidarity Corps programmes, this competence model serves as a reference document for National Agencies who offer youth worker training.